phronmophobic/blog/markdown/what-is-a-user-interface.md

 Not only is there a mismatch between the graphical elements used by designers and programmers, it's very common for UI code to use graphical elements that inextricably couple state and events.
 As an example, consider a checkbox.
 Is it possible to draw just the checkbox without any of the associated behavior?
 Are the grapical elements that produce the checkbox able to be extracted and inspected?
 As with just about every other simple task on the web, the answer is probably "sorta" with a dozen Stack Overflow posts explaining a handful of options that depend on various subtely different circumstances.
 This is not a great place to be.

 The building blocks we're using to specify UI graphics are unnecessarily complicated.
 At the bottom, we have `<div/>`s, `<span/>`s, `<input/>`s , etc. and none of these can be broken down into simpler pieces.
-Even just measuring the size of a snippet of HTML reqUIres a ton of global environmental information.
+Even just measuring the size of a snippet of HTML requires a ton of global environmental information.
 When we use complex, stateful constructs at the bottom, it hinders our ability to generically process and manipulate user interfaces.
 Consequently, tooling and testing for user interfaces suffers.

 For example, if someone hands you some hiccup based mark up, `[:div.foobar]`.
 How do you:
 * measure it's bounds?